aviad12g/Atidot-AI-Engineer-Home-Assignment/README.md

 python run.py
 ```

-The run finishes in about 15 seconds on a laptop and writes every artifact to `out/`.
+The run finishes in under a minute on a typical laptop and writes every artifact to `out/`.

 ## Inside the Pipeline